SunHHB/DellBIOSTools/README.md

 4. Build the EXE:

-   pyinstaller --noconfirm --onefile --windowed DellBiosTools.pyw
+   pyinstaller --noconfirm --onefile --windowed --icon icon\DellBiosTools.ico DellBiosTools.pyw

 5. The EXE will appear at: